- Special offers

 About the showMarisha Wallace, Moya Angela and Karen Mav star in the smash-hit West End revival of the dazzling musical Dreamgirls at London’s Savoy Theatre.
 Directed by The Book of Mormon’s Casey Nicholaw, Dreamgirls is the hit Broadway musical that follows three young girls and their rocky rise to fame.

-Set in the swinging 60’s, Dreamgirls charts the developing era of Rhythm and Blues in Chicago.
-Said to be loosely based on Diana Ross and The Supremes, this musical follows The Dreamettes as they grow into a leading Motown group.
+Set in the swinging 60’s, Dreamgirls charts the developing era of Rhythm and Blues in Chicago and follows The Dreamettes as they grow into a leading Motown group.
 Earning their big break at an amateur singing competition, the talented trio win the chance to become backing vocalists for James “Thunder” Early, and are soon spotted by manager Curtis Taylor who battles to make them stars.
 But troubles soon arise as Effie, the most talented of the singers, struggles when Curtis sidelines her for the more appealing Deena.

 First opening in 1981, Dreamgirls swiped a staggering thirteen Tony Award nominations, earning Best Choreography and Best Leading Actress in a Musical for Jennifer Holliday’s iconic portrayal of Effie.
 Popstar Jennifer Hudson later commanded the role in the hit 2006 film which starred Beyoncé Knowles and Jamie Foxx.